How Does AI Writing Detection Work And Is It Accurate?

 Temperature

 An important thing to understand when working with AI-generated text is the concept of temperature.
 Temperature probability is a measure of the randomness of predictions.
-If the temperature is low, a model will probably output the most correct text, but it will be quite boring as it has a smaller degree of variation.
+If the temperature is low, a model will probably output the most correct text, but it will be quite boring and monotonous as it has a smaller degree of variation.

 If temperature probability is high, the generated text will be more diverse – but includes a higher chance of the model producing grammar mistakes or straight nonsense.